‘Us and Them’ - Phase 2 Update

 “This phase of Us and Them has reinforced my understanding that sustained, intensive portrait-making creates the conditions for trust, agency, and co-creation within the photographic encounter.
 Working with the same wet plate collodion process used in the historical records has underlined how radically different outcomes can emerge when people are afforded presence, care, and authorship in the making of their image”.

 Taking time to thoroughly investigate the archives and learn more about the Cluster’s broader history has allowed the Freewheelers to find even stronger portrait pairings, matching specific aspects of their own lives, experiences, and struggles with those of the patients.
-Combining this deep dive with a greater number of participants and the creative range of portraits has been truly inspiring.
+A few of the patients with whom they have paired were researched previously by volunteers working for the Friends of Horton Cemetery project, and this broader life history research has contextualised the Freewheeler’s engagement on seeing the physical casebooks.
+Combining this hands-on, deep dive into the history with a greater number of participants, and the creative range of portraits, has been truly inspiring.

 Horton Nine Thousand project lead Alana Harris was able to join many of the sessions, exploring the casebooks alongside the Freewheelers and getting a behind-the-scenes look at the new tranche of portrait making.
-Alana was particularly struck by how the Freewheelers have been navigating the problematic histories of the Epsom Cluster, especially the outdated language found in the casebooks.
-Us and Them has certainly brought several complex ethical questions to the surface, not only in terms of the language and treatment of the past, but how the members of Freewheelers can be empowered to co-produce with academics and artists as equal partners and in ways that foreground their diverse voices and experiences.
+Alana was particularly struck by how the Freewheelers have been navigating the problematic histories of Surrey’s institutions, especially the outdated and sometimes offensive language found in the casebooks.
+Us and Them has certainly brought several complex ethical questions to the surface, not only in terms of ‘nosology’ (disease classification) and therapeutic treatments of the past, but how the members of Freewheelers can be empowered to co-produce with academics and artists as equal partners and in ways that foreground their diverse voices and lived experiences.

-When working with a diverse group of people with a range of mental and physical disabilities, including people who are non-verbal, it is not only important to obtain consent, but to ensure that there is both mutual understanding and a genuine sense of investment and ownership.
-Fortunately, Freewheelers have been nothing less than welcoming and enthusiastic since the project began.
+When working with a diverse group of people who are neurodiverse, with a range of learning and physical disabilities, including people who are non-verbal, it is not only important to obtain informed consent, but to ensure that there is both mutual understanding and a genuine sense of investment and ownership.
+Working with the Freewheelers has opened out new conversations, and new models, for thinking about such co-production and public history engagement.